 If you are not using insurance, the full amount of your bill is due at time of service.
 Financing options must be arranged and approved before services are rendered.
 If you have questions about payment, please contact the SAGEC financial coordinator at 210-404-2942.

 As the patient, you are responsible to provide SAGA/SAGEC with accurate insurance information for billing purposes prior to your procedure, as many insurances may require prior authorizations or referrals from your primary care physician that take time.
 If these are not obtained prior to the procedure, your procedure may not be covered by your insurance carrier.
 Please let us know if you anticipate a change in your insurance plan when booking your procedure.

 Please read your bill very carefully.
 Bills for physician fees, which include office, procedures, anesthesia, and pathology will be marked with San Antonio Gastroenterology Associates (SAGA) and the account number will begin with “1”.
 Bills for the facility will be marked with San Antonio Gastroenterology Endoscopy Centers (SAGEC) and the account number will begin with “2”.
-After you have appropriately identified your bill, click the appropriate link to the right to pay your bill.

 LOCATIONS & DIRECTIONS